elzart/ArcheryTechniques/README.md

 - Enhanced damage (2x power) and speed (1.5x) for penetrating shots
 - Built-in cooldown system (10 seconds default) after firing
 - Requires truly continuous draw - stopping and resuming resets the charge
-- Completely independent from multishot system
+- Cannot start charging while multishot is active

 ### General Features
-- Both systems work independently and can be used together
+- Both systems can be used independently, with one-way restriction
 - Fully configurable via INI file with validation
 - Real-time notifications for system status
-- Comprehensive logging for debugging
+- Comprehensive logging for debugging and state tracking

 ## Installation